Vision of the Valley of Dry Bones

 The Vision of the Valley of Dry Bones (or The Valley of Dry Bones or The Vision of Dry Bones) is a prophecy in chapter 37 of the Book of Ezekiel.
 The chapter details a vision revealed to the prophet Ezekiel, conveying a dream-like realistic-naturalistic depiction.

-In his vision, the prophet sees himself standing in the valley full of dry human bones.
+In his vision, the prophet sees himself standing in a valley full of dry human bones.
 He is commanded to carry a prophecy.
-Before him, the bones connect into human figures; then the bones become covered with tendon tissues, flesh and skin.
-Then God reveals the bones to the prophet as the people of Israel in exile and commands the prophet to carry another prophecy in order to revitalize these human figures, to resurrect them and to bring them to the Land of Israel.
+Before him, the bones connect into human figures; then the bones become covered with tendons, flesh, and skin.
+Then God reveals the bones to the prophet as the people of Israel in exile and commands the prophet to carry another prophecy in order to revitalize these human figures, to resurrect them, and to bring them to the Land of Israel.

 Literary references

-Herman Melville, early in his long story “Benito Cereno”, provides much description of the strange behavior and appearance of another ship, the San Dominick.
+Herman Melville, early in his novella “Benito Cereno”, provides much description of the strange behavior and appearance of another ship, the San Dominick.
 As the captain and some crew of another ship get closer to it, Melville writes this paragraph: